shundhammer/qdirstat/doc/stats/File-Size-Histogram.md

 are very wide, i.e. the data points in that area are very widely spaced.
 You could say "the air gets thinner" the more you get away from the center part.

 ### Histogram Boundaries

 It is very common for file sizes on a real life filesystem to be vastly
-different: You might have a large number of tiny files, and you might also have a couple of ISOs or videos of 2 GB each.
+different: You might have a large number of tiny files, and you might also have a couple of ISOs or videos of 2 GiB each.
 Put into the same histogram, this looks like this:

 ![File Size Histogram Screenshot](https://github.com/shundhammer/qdirstat/blob/master/screenshots/QDirStat-histogram-P100.png)